Job prospects Transplanter - Landscape Maintenance in the North Region

 Explore current and future job prospects for Landscaping and grounds maintenance labourers in the North Region.
 These trends also apply to people working as a transplanter - landscape maintenance.

-The employment outlook will be limited for Landscaping and grounds maintenance labourers (NOC 8612) in the North region for the 2019-2021 period.
+The employment outlook will be fair for Landscaping and grounds maintenance labourers (NOC 8612) in the North region for the 2021-2023 period.